pgillich/ESP4S2/README.md

 Firmware can be flashed by esptool.py or NodeMCU Flasher, see [Flashing the firmware](https://nodemcu.readthedocs.io/en/dev/en/flash/).
 Since 1.5.1-master, default baud is 115200 (instead of 9600).

 ## Controller
 Copy `secure.lua.example` to `secure.lua` and edit own WiFi authentication configuration.
+Keys supported by NodeMCU wifi are described at [wifi.ap Module](https://nodemcu.readthedocs.io/en/master/en/modules/wifi/#wifiapconfig).

 Copy `config.lua.example` to `config.lua` and edit network configuration.

 * Controller supports more WiFi network configuration, selected by `WIFI_CFG_NAME`.
+Keys supported by NodeMCU wifi library, with examples:
+**  ip = "192.168.0.111",
+**  netmask = "255.255.255.0",
+**  gateway = "192.168.0.1"

 * Controllers are identified by its MAC address.
 STATION and AP mode are supported.
 In STATION mode (`wifiMode=wifi.STATION`), Controller requests an IP address from a WiFi AP (a WiFi router or an ESP8266 in SOFTAP or STATIONAP mode).
 If WiFi AP is not alive, `ip` parameter will be used.
 If `static_ip=true`, Controller enforces `ip` as IP address (`netmask` should be declared, too).
 In SOFTAP mode (`wifiMode=wifi.SOFTAP`), NodeMCU runs as WiFi AP and WiFi router is not required for WiFi communication.
 Other Controllers in this WiFi network should be configured with static IP address (`static_ip=true`).